 Standard micro-interactions such as scrollbars are relatively easy to design, but compared to the demand for interesting and exciting features to keep users engaged, they’re slightly more difficult for our hard-working design team.
 But the results definitely pay off!

-Ensuring the micro-interaction is natural and intuitive, it bridges the gap between the user and a product, creating a flow between pages.
+To improve UX with micro-interactions, it’s essential that they’re natural and intuitive as it bridges the gap between the user and a product, creating a flow between pages.
 If the animations take too long to load or are too complex which distracts the user, the user can be left feeling confused.
 Even though you might have an awesome design, subtlety is important.

 Animations and Micro-interactions…

 Micro-interactions serve one purpose only, while animations are useful add-ons that enhance the interactions.
 The micro-interaction doesn’t need to be complex, they’re simply there to send a message without actually saying anything.